13.5. Magic, trick or physics?#

 1. You’ve come up with an explanation, but where did it come from?
 What did you use to find it?
 (Creativity, imagination, experience, knowledge.)
 Scientists depend on the same traits.

 3. Different explanations have been suggested in class.
-Which explanations are better and why?
-What are characteristics of good or better explanations?
+Which explanations are better?
+What makes one explanation better than another?

 On the side#